Bounds in Wasserstein Distance for Locally Stationary Processes: Numerical experiments

-We use BabyECG ($T = 2048$), SP500 ($T = 8372$), and HRV ($T = 17178$) datasets introduced in Section~\ref{sec:introduction}.
-We create copies of these data through replication as it was done for synthetic experiments.
-The replication scheme relies on Gaussian smoothed procedure~\cite{Nietertetal2021}.
-Namely, for each data observation $Y_{a,T}$, we add $Z_{a, T} \sim \mathcal{N}(0,\sigma^2)$ with $\sigma > 0$, for all $a \in \{1, \ldots, T\}$.
-Corollary 1 in \cite{Nietertetal2021} ensures that $\lim_{\sigma \rightarrow 0} W(\mu, \nu + \mathcal{N}(0, \sigma^2)) = W(\mu, \nu)$, for $\mu, \nu \in \mathcal{P}_1(\R)$.
 We replicate these Gaussian-smoothed datasets $L$ times and calculate NW conditional CDF at a specific time point $t$.
 We calculate the average NW and the empirical conditional CDFs and measure the corresponding Wasserstein distance.
 Algorithm \ref{alg: real data} details the replicated Gaussian smoothness of the data.

-Figure~\ref{fig: noised datasets} presents the time plots of $L=3$ replicated Gaussian-smoothed datasets with $\mathcal{N}(0, 1)$.
-Note that SP500 has a constant mean \cite{Birretal2017}, this series is considered a white noise process.
+Figure~\ref{fig: noised datasets} presents example time plots of Gaussian-smoothed datasets $Y_{t, T}^{(l)}$ with $Z_{t,T}^{(l)}\sim \mathcal{N}(0, 1)$ and $l=1,2,3$.
+We simply show the plots for $L=3$ replications to clearly exhibit their behavior.
+Looking at each replication, it is notable that SP500 has a constant mean and is considered a white noise process \cite{Birretal2017}.
 Meanwhile, the mean of BabyECG and HRV changes gradually.

-Hereafter, we quantify NW conditional CDF using uniform and Gaussian kernels for $K_1(\cdot)$ and $K_2(\cdot)$, respectively.
+Hereafter, we quantify NW conditional CDF using uniform and Gaussian kernels for $K_1$ and $K_2$, respectively.
 Similarly, we select $h = T^{-\xi}$ for $\xi = \frac{0.2}{d+1}$, and $d=1$.
+We initially illustrate the result of this estimation procedure using the Gaussian-smoothed datasets for only $L=3$ replications depicted in Figure \ref{fig: noised datasets}.

-Figure \ref{fig: sample NW conditional CDFs real datasets} shows plots of NW conditional CDFs at $t=1140$ for BabyECG, $t=3000$ for SP500, and $t=7750$ for HRV using $L=3$ replications.
-NW conditional CDFs of Gaussian-smoothed SP500 and HRV having more data points tend to be smoother.
+Figure \ref{fig: sample NW conditional CDFs real datasets} shows plots of NW conditional CDFs of Gaussian-smoothed BabyECG at $t=970$, Gaussian-smoothed SP500 at $t=4480$, and Gaussian-smoothed HRV at $t=7950$.
+We can observe that NW conditional CDFs of Gaussian-smoothed SP500 and HRV, having more data points, tend to be smoother.